-MDPH provides accessible services to all residents of the Commonwealth, which includes those with limited English proficiency (LEP).
-Implementation of this Plan supports MDPH staff in adherence to Language Access protocols and serves to more optimally provide service to Deaf, hard of hearing, LEP and non-English speaking clients.
+MDPH funds and/or licenses services which must be accessible to all residents of the Commonwealth, including those with limited English proficiency (LEP).
+Implementation of this Plan supports MDPH staff in adherence to Language Access protocols and serves to more optimally provide services to Deaf, hard of hearing, LEP and non-English speaking clients.